-Ask your potential new MSP about their transition process and meet the team involved.
+Change is scary when there are unknown factors involved.
+So ask your potential new MSP about their transition process and meet the team involved.
 Discover whether the move will be run by a single technician or if it will be professionally project managed.
 Is there a standard one-size fits all process or can you influence the scope of the project?

 Gathering technical information about your IT environment is the job of project managers and technicians.
 But it’s equally important that the team includes the business acumen to understand the impact of IT on your organisation, so this can be explained to the service teams.
 Examples include:

 For example, if you ship goods, your new MSP may need to understand business issues like the importance of the printing function.
 Being unable to print the labels may hold up an entire shipment.
 Will your new MSP ensure their Service Desk understand that such a small device can need their highest ticket priority?